Skip to main content

 The referral link is how this site can justify the time spent keeping guides, tools and explainers updated.
 That does not mean every reader should switch.
 If Octopus is not the right fit for your meter, tariff needs or household setup, the sensible answer is to wait or choose something else.

-If the site has helped you decide Octopus is a good fit, using Matt's referral link is a simple way to get the same £50 new-customer credit and support the work here.
+If the site has helped you decide Octopus is a good fit, using the referral page is a simple way to check the £50 switching credit and support the work here.
 If you prefer to use a friend's link instead, the practical outcome for you should be the same.

-Sources checked: Octopus referral help and Citizens Advice switching guidance.
+Octopus referral help, Octopus referral-link guidance, Ofgem switching guidance and Citizens Advice switching guidance.